 Collège de France

-The entire project also included the refit of the scientific laboratories located in buildings dating from the 20th century, and also renovation of the literature libraries on Rue du Cardinal Lemoine.
+The overall project also includes restructuring the scientific laboratories located in the buildings erected in the 20th century, as well as renovating the literary libraries on rue du Cardinal Lemoine.